Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Bayer--Macr i decomposition

 \end{proof}

 There are two line bundles $\mathcal{L}_0$, $\mathcal{L}_1$ on Gieseker moduli space introduced by Le Potier.
-We follow notations as in \cite[Definition 8.1.9.]{HL10}.
+We follow the notation from \cite[Definition 8.1.9.]{HL10}.
 Then

-Arcara, Bertram, Coskun and Huizenga \cite{ABCH13} studied the Hilbert scheme of $n$-points on the projective plane $\mathbb{P}^2$ and gave a precise conjecture between the Bridgeland walls and Mori walls, which was one of the motivation of Bayer-Macr\`i's line bundle theory.
-This conjecture is proved by Li and Zhao \cite{LZ13}.
-The relation still holds for more general primitive character \cite{LZ16}. \begin{corollary}[\cite{LZ16}] Let $S=\mathbb{P}^2$ and denote $H$ the hyperplane divisor on $\mathbb{P}^2$.
+Arcara, Bertram, Coskun, and Huizenga \cite{ABCH13} studied the Hilbert scheme of $n$-points on the projective plane $\mathbb{P}^2$ and gave a precise conjecture between the Bridgeland walls and Mori walls, which was one of the motivations of Bayer--Macr\`i's line bundle theory.
+This conjecture was proved by Li and Zhao \cite[Theorem 1.2]{LZ18}.
+The relation still holds for a more general primitive character (see \cite{LZ16}). \begin{corollary}[\cite{LZ16}] Let $S=\mathbb{P}^2$, and denote by $H$ the hyperplane divisor on $\mathbb{P}^2$.
 Fix $\ch$ primitive with $\ch_0>0$.
 Assume $M_{H}(\ch)\neq \emptyset$.
 Then there is a relation